 What are the most popular decorative painting techniques?

 Decorative painting techniques are the first thing that comes to your mind whenever you need a change in your living areas.
 It is quick and cheaper than other home renovation ideas and you can have great results with just a little bit of creativity and nice touches.
 It is a great refresher in your home whenever you feel outdated or get bored with the colors and style of your walls.
-If you prefer, you can check our post about paint color ideas.
+If you are uncertain about the color, you can check our post about paint color ideas for your home.

 There are many techniques you can apply to your walls in order to make it more decorative.
 We have just listed a few of them to give you some ideas about the subject.